 3. Nikujaga (肉じゃが)

 Nikujaga is a unique, homemade meal that has been enjoyed by Japanese people over the years.
-It can be translated as “braised meat and potatoes” in English.
-Typical ingredients for Nikujaga include pork, potatoes, carrots, onions and konnyaku noodles.
+It can be translated as “meat potatoes” in English.
+Typical ingredients for Nikujaga include pork, potatoes, carrots, onions and konyaku noodles.
 They are stewed with sweetened soy sauce until all the ingredients get soft.
-You can enjoy a rich variety of taste and texture just in one dish.
+You can enjoy a rich variety of taste and texture just in one dish- its also very filling and easy to scarf down!

 Nikujaga Recipe